macaroni-os/macaroni-site/site/content/docs/getting-started.md

 ### Search Packages

-The current search engine uses a regex to the *category*/*name* string.
+The current search engine uses regex to find the *category*/*name* string.
 The subcommand is callable with `search` or `s`.

 ```shell